Second Fitna: Kharijite revolts

-Following the death of Yazid I in 683, the weakening of Umayyad authority in Iraq and Arabia allowed the resurgence of militant Kharijite activity.
-The movement, initially allied with Abd Allah ibn al-Zubayr, soon broke with him after he rejected their doctrine that only the most pious believer could be caliph.
+Following the death of Yazid I in 683, the collapse of Umayyad authority in Iraq and Arabia allowed the resurgence of militant Kharijite activity.
+The movement, initially allied with Caliph Abd Allah ibn al-Zubayr, soon broke with him after he rejected their doctrine that only the most pious believer could be caliph.
 In the resulting power vacuum, two major Kharijite factions arose; the Najdat in central Arabia and the Azariqa in southern Iraq and Persia.